Razor-eng/TaskManager_SpringBoot/README.md

 spring.jpa.hibernate.ddl-auto=none
 ```

-### 3. Develop API Endpoints
+### 3. Developed API Endpoints

-- Create RESTful APIs using Spring Web.
+- RESTful APIs were created using Spring Web.
-- Use Spring Data JPA to interact with the database.
+- Spring Data JPA was used to interact with the database.

 Example API: